-Disability - Disabled people are less likely to have access to a car than non-disabled people.
+Disability - Disabled people are less likely to have access to a car than non-disabled people (Future of Mobility - Evidence Review 2019).
 Certain disabilities may also make people more susceptible from lung damage or conditions caused/exacerbated by vehicle pollutants.
 Improving transport options for people that can't drive will be a benefit to those people whose disability does not preclude them from walking (including with a mobility aid) or cycling (including with a non-standard cycle).
+Removing the majority of vehicles from the street will also reduce parking including pavement parking which is endemic in some areas.
+Pavement parking particularly impacts blind and visually impaired people and users of wheelchairs and mobility scooters.
 Disabled drivers who need to enter the School Street are permitted to do so.